• Re-accreditation 23 November 2017

 Course accreditation

-Report on change to course title of a higher education course of study offered by National Institute of Organisation Dynamics Australia Ltd
+Report on accreditation of one higher education course of study offered by TAFE SA

-TEQSA has amended the course title for the following higher education course of study offered by the National Institute of Organisation Dynamics Australia Ltd for a period of seven years until 13 October 2023:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by TAFE SA for a period of seven years until 18 October 2024:

 Main reasons for the decision

-TEQSA's assessment considered MIT's arrangements for delivery at all Australian sites.
+TEQSA's assessment considered TAFE SA's arrangements for delivery at all Australian sites and modes of delivery subject to Condition 1.

 Decision